hapax/hapax.github.io/assets/simple-qm.md

 If this view is correct, then in a beam of randomly polarised photons, most get blocked.

-Experimentally, we see that only half get blocked.
+Experimentally, we see that only half the photons are blocked, so we need to update our model of what the polariser does to a photon.
+To tweak it, let's do a couple more experiments, but now with polarised light.
+In other words, let's polarise a beam of light, e.g. using sunglasses.
+We will choose to polarise the light vertically, with $\theta_P = \pi/2$.

 ### 2.3.
 Stern-Gerlach <a id="sec-2-3" name="sec-2-3"></a>